 EpochAI is also working on a "next-generation computer-use benchmark".
-I wonder who is involved in funding that.
-It could be OpenAI given recent rumors they are planning to release a computer-use model early this year.
+OpenAI might be involved in funding it given recent rumors they are planning to release a computer-use model early this year.

 I think you flipped the names from the iMessage conversation.
 As per the caption in the OpenAI blog post, the blue bubbles are for Altman and the grey bubbles are for Zilis.